stevengervacio/CS-596-LAB-4/README.md

 [* PART A DEMO](https://www.youtube.com/watch?v=aB_LuZpD7NU)

 # Start Up Sequence
 * System powers on the ESP32 initializes Wi-Fi/Bluetooth stack and waits for connection from mobile phone.
-LED control system is ready and LED starts in OFF state while it waits for "LED_ON" or "LED_OFF" command from phone to toggle LED state.
+LED control system is ready and LED starts in OFF state while it waits for "ON" or "OFF" command from phone to toggle LED state.
 * Step counter system starts.
 LSM6DS3 sensor is calibrated for baseline motion and ESP32 begins reading acceleration data every 20ms.
 * Step detection is active if motion exceeds threshold and step count increases.
 The step count is printed to serial monitor and sent via BLE to phone in real time

 #  Bluetooth Step Counter Summary
-"LED_ON" Command Received: LED turns on
+"ON" Command Received: LED turns on
-"LED_OFF" Command Received: LED turns off
+"OFF" Command Received: LED turns off
-Idle State: LED remains in last state until new command is received Sensor Calibration: Performed at startup to set motion baseline Step Detection: Active every 20ms using acceleration threshold Step Output: Count printed to serial monitor and sent via BLE to phone Continuous Operation: System continuously monitors motion and responds to Bluetooth commands
+Idle State: LED remains in last state until new command is received Sensor Calibration: Performed at startup to set motion baseline "CALIBRATE" Command Recieved: Re-calibrate XYZ post-startup calibration Step Detection: Active every 20ms using acceleration threshold Step Output: Count printed to serial monitor and sent via BLE to phone Continuous Operation: System continuously monitors motion and responds to Bluetooth commands "RESET" Command Recieved: Reset step counter via phone to TTGO